tn8or/netdata/packaging/installer/INSTALL-DEBUG.md

 with hostname verification disabled.
 Without verification, your Netdata Cloud connection could be vulnerable to man-in-the-middle attacks.

-#### Issues with yum package manager.
+#### Known issues with the yum package manager

-In most of the RPM distros that use yum package manager, Our kickstart script is trying to set up our private repo to ship the packages and install the native packages of netdata.
-Open source package maintainers also ship Netdata Agent on their distro repos.
-To instruct the package manager to fetch packages from our repos, we relly upon a concept called priorities.
+In most of the RPM distros that use yum package manager, Our kickstart script is trying to set up our private repo to ship the packages and install the native packages of Netdata.
+Open-source package maintainers also ship Netdata Agent on their distro repos.
+To instruct the package manager to fetch packages from our repos, we rely upon a concept called priorities.
 The yum package manager needs the `yum-plugin-priorities` package for the package manager to start respecting priority rules.
-Consider installing this plugin, before run the kickstart script.
+Consider installing this plugin, before running the kickstart script.

 ```sh
 sudo yum install yum-plugin-priorities